 Instead, try your hands on doing deadlifts and snatch grip deadlifts that train and tone your muscles providing enough strength to use a rack when you can.

-You are late to the gym today, arriving at the peak time of day when all squat racks are occupied by those who can’t stop doing curls or pulls ups in the squat rack.
+You are late to the gym today, arriving at the peak time of day when all squat racks are occupied by those who can’t stop doing curls or pull-ups in the squat rack.

 So what can you use instead of a squat rack?
-There are many other types of equipment you can use as alternatives, such as front squats, goblet squats, dumbbell squats (lunges), leg press, and the Smith machine that exists as the most preferred alternatives by gym-goers.
+You can use many other types of equipment as alternatives, such as front squats, goblet squats, dumbbell squats (lunges), leg press, and the Smith machine that exists as the most preferred alternatives by gym-goers.

 You can use these instead of a squat rack to train your muscles.
 Though not as good as a squat rack, these do benefit your body in multiple ways.

-If none of these impress you or don’t provide noticeable benefits, there are quite a few other equipments such as step-ups, squat jumps, and single-leg squats that could help you here.
+If none of these impress you or don’t provide noticeable benefits, there are quite a few other types of equipment such as step-ups, squat jumps, and single-leg squats that could help you here.

 You could even work out on cardio machines with maximum resistance levels and inclination to achieve necessary goals.